 La Verne’s Child Development Program is a leader in educating students in the dynamic integration of theory, research, and practice in early childhood education.
 Our Program Learning Outcomes align with the National Association for the Education of Young Children (NAEYC) standards.
 Faculty and students are committed to the following core concepts as the basis of excellence in the field of child development:

-- caring relationships are the foundation of healthy human development;
+• Caring and responsive relationships are the foundation of healthy human development.

 Benefits of La Verne’s Bachelor’s in Child Development